-Picking out the make, model, color and all of the bells and whistles is the fun part of buying a new car.
-More difficult (and more important), though, are the decisions associated with financing that car purchase.
+Picking out the make, model, color and all the bells and whistles is the fun part of buying a new car.
+There are more important decisions you’ll have to make during the purchase process, however, including how you will pay for the car.
 After all, your auto loan and monthly payment decisions will affect your finances for years to come.

 “Because most people make car buying an event (walking into dealership and buying the car the same day), they don’t shop around to find the best finance rates,” Shattuck said.
 “They just take whatever rate the dealership offers.
 You should never go into a dealership without already having a loan pre-approval from an outside source.
 Also, always know your credit score before you apply for an auto loan.”